Hiking the Alpujarras: the beautiful GR7 trail

 This post is about hiking the GR7 trail in the Alpujarras.
-The Alpujarras is a beautiful region in the foothills of the Sierra Nevada mountains.
+The Alpujarras is a beautiful region in the foothills of the Sierra Nevada mountains near Granada.
 The GR7 hiking trail that runs through the Alpujarras is among the most scenic hikes in the Andalucia province of Spain.

 Why go hiking the Alpujarras GR7 trail

 Hiking the Alpujarras trail on the Sierra Nevada is the perfect combination of culture, nature and even history.
-The Alpujarras are famous for their ‘pueblos blancos’.
-These picturesque white washed villages were the last stronghold of the Spanish Moors, even after the Reconquista.
+The Alpujarras have a rich cultural heritage and are famous for their ‘pueblos blancos’.
+These picturesque white washed villages were the last stronghold of the Spanish Moors.

-Hiking the Alpujarras is therefore a great beginner friendly trek.
+Hiking the Alpujarras is therefore a great trek for beginners or families with children.
 There is no need to carry a tent or food with you and the GR7 trail is well marked on the most popular stretches.

 Because hiking the Alpujarras is actually a small part of the larger GR7 trail, there is no official starting point or end point.

 Where you start and end your hiking journey depends on how much time you have.
 I had more than a week and I walked from Laroles to Lanjaron.
-Others only walk the most popular part from Capileira to Pampaneira.
+Others only walk the most popular part from Capileira to Pampaneira (6 kilometers) or Valor to Pampaneira (69 km in 3-4 days).

 I can certainly recommend going beyond the most popular towns.
-If you are really limited in time I would hike at least from Trevelez to Pampaneira in 3 days.
+If you are really limited in time I would hike at least from Trevelez to Pampaneira (36 kilometers) in 3 days.

 If you have more time, going from Laroles to Lanjaron offers a more varied hike.
 The further you get from touristic Pampaneira, the more quiet and authentic the villages feel.